alekcz/pcp/README.md

 Options:
-  new [project]           Create a new pcp project in the [project] directory service [stop/start]    Stop/start the PCP SCGI server daemon passphrase [project]    Set passphrase for [project] secret [path]           Add and encrypt secrets at . or [path] secret [path]           Add and encrypt secrets at . or [path]
+  new [project]           Create a new pcp project in the [project] directory service [stop/start]    Stop/start the PCP server daemon passphrase [project]    Set passphrase for [project] secret [path]           Add and encrypt secrets at . or [path] secret [path]           Add and encrypt secrets at . or [path]